 March 1-30 – States of Incarceration: A National Dialogue of Local Histories, Exhibit and Community Events

 Created by over 500 people in 17 states, this interactive, nationally traveling exhibit by the Humanities Action Lab explores the past, present, and future of incarceration, including experiences of incarceration here in western Massachusetts.
 The exhibit will be in Holyoke, MA from March 1-12 at the Wauregan Bldg (420 Dwight St) and hosted by Wistariahurst Museum.
 Opening reception at 6pm on March 1.
-The exhibit will be in Northampton, MA from March 20-30 at Forbes Library, with a satellite exhibit at Historic Northampton.
+The exhibit will be in Northampton, MA from March 20-30 at Forbes Library (40 West St.), with a satellite exhibit at Historic Northampton.
 Opening reception at 4:30pm on March 23.
 A full schedule of community programs accompanying the exhibit is forthcoming.
 Additional events include a Northampton-wide read of Orange is the New Black hosted by Forbes Library, gallery events in Holyoke and at Historic Northampton, and more.
 With support from the National Endowment for the Humanities.

 March 30 – Local Action Forum, Exhibit Capstone Event

 This highly participatory forum will bring students, scholars, community members and activists from central and western Massachusetts together to talk about work going on to support and build the collective power of individuals, families, and communities affected by mass incarceration.
 Registration required.
 Participants will view the exhibit and complete shared readings in advance.
 Hosted and facilitated by the UMass Alliance for Community Transformation.
 4:30-6:30pm, Location TBA.